lukastheiler/ttn_moteino/Readme.md

 # The Thing Network - Arduino Moteino Lora Walkthrough

 Update: with the new backend this is work in progress!
-I'm trying to figure the whole thing out, this is what works so far.

 ## RN2482 and otaa Walkthrough

+I've failed so far connecting the Moteino, sometimes there was a message, sometimes it failed. it took 15 minutes to get messages from the new backend.
+It's hard to figure out where the source of error is.
+Therefore took the RN2482 to figure out how the whole thing works.

 ## Hardware and Software
 I'm using this Board from [Microchip](http://www.microchip.com/DevelopmentTools/ProductDetails.aspx?PartNO=dm164138#utm_medium=Press-Release&utm_term=LoRa%20Certification%20&utm_content=WPD&utm_campaign=868MHz) and [CoolTerm](http://freeware.the-meiers.org) to connect to it with with 9600 Baud.

 ## Preparation steps
 Basically, follow the guide from http://staging.thethingsnetwork.org/wiki/Backend/ttnctl/QuickStart.
 Download ttnctl, sign up, create an application.
+My first attempts, joining devices via ABP were kind of unstable.
+So I've switched to OTAA activation.

-## First steps RN2482 and otaa
+## First steps RN2482 and OTAA
 On the RN2482, with ```sys get hweui``` and ```mac get deveui``` you get the devices hweui & deveui (they are probably the same).
 For this example i've set up a new deveui:

 ```